 “This was a difficult period because of food rationing,” Audrey says.
 “I was constantly worried about getting enough food for the children.
 Even though the war was over, rationing was still in place.
 During this period, I studied sculpture and used the children as models.”

 From l955 through ’58, Top was assigned to cover a divided Germany.
 “We were given one week to move the entire family and lived in West Berlin,” Audrey says.
 “We spent time exploring East Germany, helping friends escape.
-The kids became fluent in German and daughter number four, Rebecca, was born in the American Military Hospital.”
+The kids became fluent in German and daughter number four, Robin, was born in the American Military Hospital.”

 Their time in Germany drew to a close when Top joined The New York Times in 1960.
 His assignment was to cover the Cold War in the Soviet Union.
 The couple lived in Moscow during the heady days of the premiership of Nikita Khrushchev, the first Russians in space and the Cuban Missile Crisis.
 The children attended Russian schools and made great friends with Russian children, becoming fluent in the language.